OctaDist/OctaDist.github.io/index.md

 https://octadist.github.io
 ```

+## But report
+If you have any problem, [please submit issues](https://github.com/OctaDist/OctaDist/issues)
+or pull requests on [OctaDist Github](https://github.com/OctaDist/OctaDist)

 ## Development
 ### Tools
 OctaDist has been written in Python 3 binding to TkInter graphical interface and tested on PyCharm (Community Edition).
 Program executable was compiled by PyInstaller.
 The program supports Windows, macOS, and Linux OS for both 32-bit and 64-bit systems